 Capturing The Look & Feel for Brooklyn & The Butcher

 Brooklyn and the Butcher is both polished and rugged, welcoming diners in with a vibe that says trendy Brooklyn eatery mixed with the romance of an old school, New York Italian restaurant.
 The menu features both modern and classic dishes, and there is an actual speakeasy located on the lower level known as the Lantern Room.
 Our mission was to take these physical attributes and turn them into a website that would represent the unique environment of the space itself.
 Our goal was to have his audience visit the website and social media properties to gain an insight as to what their dining experience will be like.

 Mediaura’s development team was working parallel to this period of time developing the wireframe, site map, and creating the copy that would be used on the website.
-This division of labor allowed for a quick-turnaround on the website, as the creative elements could be placed in quite easily once the foundation of the website was constructed.
+This division of labor allowed for a quick turnaround on the website, as the creative element could be placed in quite easily once the foundation of the website was constructed.